Alethio36/mediastack/README.md

 add each server with an API key, choose Import/Export per backend, and enable the scheduled tasks.
 Run exactly ONE instance per household — state lives here, and two instances means two divergent truths.

+## The portal and the gate (authentik)

+With authentik enabled, `portal.<domain>` is where your users join (by
+invitation: `./mediastack.sh invite`) and log in; its dashboard shows each person the apps they may use.
+Two groups decide access: `media-users` (everyone who joins) and `admins` (you — `wire authentik` puts the first admin there; add others in authentik's Directory → Groups).

+The **gate**: every web interface declares who logs it in — `mediastack.auth: gate` (behind the portal), `native` (its own login) or `open`.
+A gated interface's domain address asks the portal first: not logged in → the portal's login, then straight back; logged in but not in `admins` → refused.
+Gated so far: the panel and Apprise (the two with no login of their own); the other admin tools follow.
+Their host ports stay reachable on the LAN for now — hardening is on the roadmap.
+After enabling authentik, run `./mediastack.sh wire authentik` once: it attaches the gate and adds the admin cards to your dashboard (doctor fails until it has).

 ## Invites (Wizarr)